leonoel/missionary/README.md

 # Projects using Missionary
 * hyperfiddle/hfql, a streaming datomic pull evaluator
 * hyperfiddle/photon, a reactive dialect of Clojure for distributed dataflow
+* hyperfiddle/zero, full-stack web apps with incremental view maintenance all the way from database views to DOM views, as one streaming computation

 # FAQ